clarkmcc/go-hubspot/generated/v3/schemas/docs/CoreApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiDeleteCrmObjectSchemasV3SchemasObjectTypeAssociationsAssociationIdentifierArchiveAssociationRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiArchiveAssociationRequest struct via the builder pattern

 Name | Type | Description  | Notes